 Contents

 This file contains information for anyone wanting to work on the Geany codebase.
 You should be aware of the open source licenses used - see the README file or the documentation.
 It is reStructuredText; the source file is HACKING.
-You can generate hacking.html by running make hacking-doc from the doc/ subdirectory.

 You should generate and read the plugin API documentation, see below.

-You can generate documentation for the plugin API using the doxygen tool.
-Run make api-doc in the doc subdirectory.
 The documentation will be output to doc/reference/index.html.
-Alternatively you can view the API documentation online at http://www.geany.org/manual/reference/.
+Alternatively you can view the API documentation online at https://www.geany.org/manual/reference/.

 In general it's best to provide git-formatted patches made from the current Git (see Committing):